 Even your employees will agree with us on this one!
 It is just not excusable to introduce a range of new technology without having trained your employees how to use it first.
-It will undoubtedly hinder the overall customers’ experience and leave them with a poor impression of your staff members.
-Don’t forget all the people your customers will tell about their unimpressive service.
-It is safe to say that most of your employees would prefer to know how to use the technology needed to do their job properly and deliver great experiences to their customers.
+It will undoubtedly hinder the overall clients’ experience and leave them with a poor impression of your staff members.
+Don’t forget all the people your clients will tell about their unimpressive service.
+It is safe to say that most of your employees would prefer to know how to use the technology needed to do their job properly and deliver great experiences to their clients.

 QA Testing, lots of it!

 Before you train your employees on how to use your technology, you need to make sure it actually works.
 At Ebix all our products go through rigorous testing and must meet specific standards before we release them into the market for using.
 This not only means that our clients end up happier, but it saves us a lot of headaches in the long run.
 If your company is introducing any type of client facing technology it is imperative that it at least works.
 The “convenience” of technology is very quickly stripped away when it can’t serve its purpose, and what was intended to please your clients has now turned into a frustratingly far from convenient bad experience.
 If substantial testing has taken place your technology is more likely to avoid such pitfalls.

 Say it with me “Marketing is not a dirty word”

 Some companies fear marketing but believe it or not, your clients appreciate being marketed to, when it is relevant to them.
 You likely have all this client data sitting in a database, why not use it to increase revenue and please existing clients?